 I took a lot of inspiration from Blueberry Crumb Bars when making these date squares.

 The crumble crust and topping and based on the same recipe – the main difference here is that I chose to use rolled oats in addition to all purpose flour for some added texture (similar to Raspberry Crumble Bars recipe).
 That being said, oats are not mandatory for this recipe!
-If oats are off the table for you, you can use 100% all purpose flour instead and you’re good to go.
+If oats are off the table for you, you can increase the amount of gf all purpose flour instead and you’re good to go.
+Check the recipe notes for amounts.

 To make – simple whisk together all of your dry ingredients until combined, then stir in the melted butter until a soft, crumbly dough forms.